What to Look for when Buying a PC

 Expandability

-There aren’t many things you can do to a laptop, increase the RAM perhaps, you can swap the HDDs out, but it’s not an easy process, so make sure it has plenty of ports to allow expansion via plugin devices (like DVD writers, HDDs, sound cards, etc).
+There aren’t many things you can do to a laptop, you can usually increase the RAM and swap the HDDs out, and the process has become easier, but make sure it has plenty of ports (USB mainly) to allow expansion via plugin devices (like DVD writers, HDDs, sound cards, etc).

 Software